sangeetds/sangeetds.github.io/_posts/2021-05-12-restful-apis-with-kotlin-and-ktor.md

 java.lang.IllegalArgumentException: Response pipeline couldn't transform 'class java.util.ArrayList' to the OutgoingContent
 {% endhighlight %}

 Ktor is just trying to say that it has no way to send our `petList` in a format that the browser can read.
 Client and server mainly interact with texts or JSON, and we need to tell Ktor how to convert our `petList` or any object into such format.
-We will have to do two things.
 First, we need to install a feature, namely `ContentNegotiation`, to negotiate the types between the client and the server and serialize/deserialize the contents.
 For serialization/deserialization, we can use either the `kotlinx. serialization` library or maybe Gson, Jackson, etc. We will go with the in-built one.

 <code data-gist-id="2341d890661deffd4f3135d0f8564fb7" data-gist-hide-line-numbers="true">/code>